Lou Reed

-Lewis Allan Reed (March 2, 1942 – October 27, 2013) was an American musician and songwriter.
-He was the guitarist, singer, and principal songwriter for the rock band the Velvet Underground and had a solo career that spanned five decades.
+Lewis Allan Reed (March 2, 1942 – October 27, 2013) was an American musician, songwriter, and poet.
+He was the guitarist, lead singer, and principal songwriter for the rock band the Velvet Underground and had a solo career that spanned five decades.
 Although not commercially successful during its existence, the Velvet Underground came to be regarded as one of the most influential bands in the history of underground and alternative rock music.
 Reed's distinctive deadpan voice, poetic and transgressive lyrics, and experimental guitar playing were trademarks throughout his long career.

+Reed began his musical career in 1964 as a pop songwriter for Pickwick Records.
 Reed, John Cale, Sterling Morrison, and Angus MacLise formed the Velvet Underground in 1965.
 After building a reputation in the avant garde music scene, the Velvet Underground gained the attention of Andy Warhol, who became the band's manager.
 The Velvet Underground became something of a fixture at The Factory, Warhol's art studio, and served as his "house band" for various projects.
 The band released its first album, now with drummer Moe Tucker and featuring German singer Nico, in 1967, and parted ways with Warhol shortly thereafter.
-Following several lineup changes and three more little-heard albums, Reed quit the band in 1970.
+Following several lineup changes and three further albums, Reed quit the band in 1970.

 After leaving the Velvet Underground, Reed embarked on a successful solo career, releasing twenty solo studio albums.
 His second album, Transformer (1972), was produced by David Bowie and arranged by Mick Ronson; it brought him mainstream recognition.
 The album is considered an influential landmark of the glam rock genre, anchored by Reed's most successful single, "Walk on the Wild Side".
 The less commercial but critically acclaimed Berlin peaked at No. 7 on the UK Albums Chart.
 Rock 'n' Roll Animal (a live album released in 1974) sold strongly, and Sally Can't Dance (1974) peaked at No. 10 on the Billboard 200.
 When Reed's work ceased to sell well, his drug addiction and alcoholism intensified.
 Reed achieved sobriety in the early 1980s, gradually returning to prominence with The Blue Mask (1982) and New Sensations (1984).
 He reached a critical and commercial career peak with his 1989 album New York.

 Reed participated in the re-formation of the Velvet Underground in the 1990s.
-He also made several more albums, including a collaboration album with John Cale titled Songs for Drella which was a tribute to their former mentor Andy Warhol.
+He also made several more albums, including Songs for Drella (1990), a song cycle about Warhol made in collaboration with Cale.
 Magic and Loss (1992) would become Reed's highest-charting album on the UK Albums Chart, peaking at No. 6.
 He contributed music to two theatrical interpretations of 19th-century writers, one of which he developed into an album titled The Raven.
-Reed was inducted into the Rock and Roll Hall of Fame as a member of the Velvet Underground in 1996 and as a solo act in 2015.
+Reed was inducted into the Rock and Roll Hall of Fame as a member of the Velvet Underground in 1996 and as a solo artist in 2015.